-Jessica Maxham Pisegna, PhD, MS, MEd
+Jessica M. Pisegna, PhD, MS CCC-SLP, BCS-S, MEd

 Biography

-Dr. Jessica M. Pisegna, PhD, MS-CCC-CLP, MEd received her doctoral degree in 2016 from Boston University: Sargent College of Health and Rehabilitation Sciences.
+Dr. Jessica M. Pisegna, PhD, MS-CCC-CLP, BCS-S, MEd received her doctoral degree in 2016 from Boston University: Sargent College of Health and Rehabilitation Sciences.
 She is an Associate Professor of Otolaryngology Head-Neck Surgery at Boston University and is a clinical Speech Pathologist at Boston Medical Center where she is also the Director of the Voice and Swallowing Center and Section Chief of the Speech Pathology services.
 Her doctoral work propelled her to researching adult voice and swallowing disorders, which has been a passion of hers.
 In the world of medical speech language pathology, she particularly enjoys the detective-like skills required to figure out why someone may have trouble voicing, swallowing, or breathing.
 She specializes in rehabilitating adults with swallowing disorders caused from stroke, head/neck cancer, trauma, and other diseases or disabilities.
 Her clinical work and research goals aim to improve diagnosis of swallowing disorders to improve diagnosis and recovery time.

 Education